 Compress video for email

-Compress your video to fit Gmail’s 25 MB attachment limit (or Outlook’s 20 MB) - runs in your browser, nothing uploaded.
+Compress your video to fit Gmail’s 25 MB attachment limit (or Outlook’s 20 MB) - runs in your browser; the encoder never uploads.

 - Free to use